It’s not too late to become an entrepreneur.

 Make sure it’s something you really want to do.
 “I love to cycle.
 So it doesn’t feel like I’m selling anything,” Sperstad says.

 Sperstad’s commitment to cycling demonstrates his work ethic.
 The same can apply to starting a business: dedication and work can pay off.
 The more you enjoy your work, the better it can be for you.
-That’s important because entrepreneurs rarely work eight-hour days, especially in the startup years.
+That’s important because entrepreneurs often work well beyond an eight-hour day, especially in the startup years.
 You may work harder than you did at your last job.
 Shapiro recommends having a long talk with your family before launching a company.

 For Volk, the thing that keeps her going is the love she gets from customers.
 “They'll be driving down the road, they'll honk at me and hold up a bottle of my lemonade,” she says.